mitahantahankintunkis/json-fuzzer/README.md

 ## Methodology
 Research will be focused on testing how parsers handle different character encodings and duplicate keys in JSON objects.
 Research will be conducted using a custom fuzzing solution, which mutates different test cases selected from test suites of popular parsers and edge cases identified by the JSON specification\[5].
-These mutated test cases will be be parsed with different parsers, whose results and execution times are stored for future analyzing.
+These mutated test cases will be parsed with different parsers, whose results and execution times are stored for future analyzing.

 ## Schedule